The history of ARVs: HIV treatment programmes

-AZT was seen as a breakthrough: the first medication that seemed to attack the virus itself.
-It was thus the first real hope for people infected with HIV, which until then had almost certainly led to death.
+AZT was seen as a breakthrough: the first medication that seemed to attack HIV, the virus itself.
+It was the first real hope for people infected with HIV, which until then had almost certainly led to death.

 In an article, AZT’s Inhuman Cost (NYT, Aug ‘89) “…at $8,000/yr, AZT is said to be the most expensive prescription drug in history.”

 In 1986, a clinical trial on patients in eight American cities was stopped after four months because AZT seemed to have such dramatic effects on the virus.
 The next year AZT (Retrovir) became available commercially as the first antiretroviral to be registered by the US Food and Drug Administration (FDA).

 Unfortunately, follow-up research was not so optimistic.
 Clinical trials in Europe found no long-term benefit from using AZT, especially if patients started taking the drug before they showed signs of AIDS.
 And, worryingly, healthy patients taking AZT seemed to die faster than their sicker counterparts.

 Fear had been hugely prevalent in the 1980s when no drug therapy was available, and the drug companies were finally rushing to find a treatment that was affordable and effective.
 There was a period of time in the 1980s where drug companies possibly buried their heads in the sand, as the cost of developing such a drug was prohibitive and the profit margin was as yet unknown.
 This is a subjective opinion and may have inaccuracies, as some drug companies were working very hard behind the scenes to find a cure or drug for AIDS or develop a drug that could slow down the virus.

-In 1992 ddC (zalcitabine, Hivid), was approved for use in the US, followed by d4T (Zerit) in 1994 and 3TC (Epivir, lamivudine) in 1995.
+In 1992, ddC (zalcitabine, Hivid), was approved for use in the US, followed by d4T (Zerit) in 1994 and 3TC (Epivir, lamivudine) in 1995.

-All these drugs are classified as nucleoside reverse transcriptase inhibitors (NRTIs or “nukes”) – which resemble the chemical building blocks (nucleosides) used by reverse transcriptase, a key enzyme required by HIV for intracellular replication.
+These drugs are classified as nucleoside reverse transcriptase inhibitors (NRTIs or “nukes”) – which resemble the chemical building blocks (nucleosides) used by reverse transcriptase, a key enzyme required by HIV for intracellular replication.
 NRTIs have a chemical twist, which ensures that once taken up by the enzyme, the NRTI molecules terminate the building of the viral DNA chain, stalling virus production.

-1996 brought registration of nevirapine (Viramune, NVP), the first in a new class of antiretrovirals: non-nucleoside transcriptase inhibitors (NNRTI).
+1996 brought about the registration of nevirapine (Viramune, NVP), the first in a new class of antiretrovirals: non-nucleoside transcriptase inhibitors (NNRTI).
 NNRTIs are a group of drugs that stop the duplication of viral DNA by directly disabling the reverse transcriptase enzyme itself.
 This was an extremely important breakthrough for the drug industry, as the virus had become resistant to NRTIs.
 Researchers quickly found that dual therapy (using two drugs simultaneously) was most effective when the drugs were from two different groups.
 Other NNRTIs, such as Delavirdine (Rescriptor, DLV) and efavirenz (Sustiva, EFV) were developed in 1997 and 1998.

-Understand more about HIV and how to live a happy, healthy life with a positive status.
+Understand more about HIV and how to live a happy, healthy life when you are HIV-positive.